MichaelAdamBerry/snippets/README.md

 # snippets
-shout out to wes bos

-vanilla js,

-fetching JSON filtering and mapping onto dom at .suggestions plus more
+just some random js treats to hold onto